nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 - `LogicManager`  takes the command and executes it by calling `Model`
 - `TaskResult` is created and returned to the `UI` to be displayed to the user

+The sequence diagram above shows the interactions between the `Logic` component for the calling the execute() on "delete 1".

 ###**Model component**

 > <img src="DeveloperGuideImages/Model.png" width="600">

+You can see how the different components of the model interact with each other in figure 6.

 The `Model` component is mainly responsible for executing the outputs from the `Logic` component.
 It is also responsible for storing all the in-app data such as the user&#39;s preferences and data which is needed when executing commands.